-Spotify is full of playlists, including those made by you, by Spotify, and by other users.
-However, you can only edit playlists created by yourself.
-For playlists you don’t own, you cannot delete tracks or add new ones.
-If you want to prevent a song from playing, you can only hide the song instead of deleting it.
-For complete control over a playlist, you can duplicate the whole playlist or copy only the songs you want.
-This allows you to edit the new one freely.
+Spotify is full of playlists, including those created by you, by Spotify, and by other users.
+For playlists you don’t own, you typically cannot delete tracks or add new ones.
+The only exception is a Collaborative Playlist.
+If the owner invites you as a collaborator, you will be able to edit the tracks.

-Spotify’s “Add to other playlist” feature lets you quickly copy all tracks from one playlist to a new or existing playlist you own.
+Spotify’s “Add to other playlist” feature lets you instantly copy all tracks from any playlist to a new or existing playlist you own.
 You don’t even need to add the source playlist to your library to use this function.

 This feature is available to both Free and Premium users, and you can use it on either a desktop or mobile device.
 Here’s how: